-Additional General Obligation Bonds, other than for refunding purposes, and the levy of additional ad valorem taxes are subject to approval of the voters.
-Additional parity General Obligation Bonds are expected to be issued during the first quarter of 2003 in the approximate amount of \$134.4 million as a result of approval by the New Mexico electorate on November 5, 2002.
+The issuance of additional General Obligation Bonds, other than for refunding purposes, and the levy of additional ad valorem taxes are subject to approval of the voters.
+Any such additional General Obligation Bonds may be issued on a parity with, or subordinate to, all outstanding General Obligation Bonds.